GarwelGarwel/KerbalHealth/README.md

 - If a kerbal's health falls to 0, he/she dies!
 - Kerbals experience radiation, both cosmic and artificial, which permanently affects their maximum health.
 - You can protect from radiation by using shielding and choosing safer mission profiles.
 Planets and moons can reduce radiation with their magnetic fields, atmospheres and occlusion, to various degrees.
+- Kerbals may fall sick, have health accidents, panic attacks and other contingences
 - When kerbals level up, they can acquire quirks that affect their health reactions, to the better or to the worse.
-- Kerbals may fall sick, have health accidents or panic attacks: prepare for contingences!
 - Health Monitor lets you check on all your kerbals in KSC and in flight.
 - Health Report in Editor helps design comfy and healthy craft.
 - A configurable low health alert will warn you when you are about to lose a kerbal.